A clarification on prevailing misconceptions in unimodular gravity: Introduction

 \section{Introduction}

 Diffeomorphism invariance is a notion that, despite its ubiquitous occurrence in contemporary physics, and its apparent simplicity, is often the source of some serious misunderstandings.
 The consideration of theories that are said to be less than fully diffeomorphism invariant has, not surprisingly, generated even more propensity to confusion.
-One such example, that has recently attracted some attention, is the case of the so called \emph{Unimodular Gravity} (UG) (e.g. \cite{UG0,UG1,UG2,UG3,UG4,ellis2010,Gao2014,ellis2015,Basak2015,Nojiri2015,Nojiri2016,Nassur2016,Bamba2016,Daouda2018,Bonder18,Garcia2019,Astorga2019,Corral19,GUG2,Corral20,Nucamendi20,deCesare2021,Fabris2021,Fabris2021GW,GUG1,Landau2022,Bonder22,Pia2023,Alvarenga2023,Maroto2023,Nucamendi2023}).
+One such example, that has recently attracted some attention, is the case of the so called \emph{Unimodular Gravity} (UG) (e.g. \cite{UG0,UG1,UG2,UG3,UG4,ellis2010,Gao2014,ellis2015,Basak2015,Nojiri2015,Nojiri2016,Nassur2016,Bamba2016,Daouda2018,Bonder18,Garcia2019,Astorga2019,Corral19,GUG2,Corral20,Nucamendi20,deCesare2021,Fabris2021,Fabris2021GW,GUG1,Landau2022,Bonder22,Pia2023,Alvarenga2023,Maroto2023,Nucamendi2023}, see also \cite{Carballo2022} for a recent review).
 The purpose of this manuscript is to attempt to clarify some of the confusions and misconceptions that appear in several of the works mentioned.

 Let us start by noting that a vast number of physical theories are currently formulated using the language of differential geometry, and, thus, rely on the notion of differential manifold $\sM$ as a starting point.
 Moreover, these theories are often specified in terms of an action functional, that is given by an integral over such a manifold involving the dynamical fields occurring in the theory, taken to be represented by suitable tensor or spinor fields over the manifold.
 The first point to note is that the only notion of integration over an $n$-dimensional manifold that is mathematically well defined (given the very notion of what a differentiable manifold is), is the integral of an $n$-form.
 Such integrals are, by construction, always diffeomorphism invariant.
 Thus, the theories we have been talking about are always, in that sense, diffeomorphism invariant.